danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 don't have extensive embedded experience.
 This requires a node to:

   - Allow easy running and loading of simple applications
-  - Allow easy setting up of mesh networks
+  - Allow easy setup of mesh networks
   - Be highly customizable and updateable
   - Be able to use a range of plug-in sensors and actuators
   - Be usable with or without networking